dbt-labs/docs.getdbt.com/website/docs/reference/resource-configs/strategy.md

 * [Source code](https://github.com/fishtown-analytics/dbt/blob/dev/octavius-catto/core/dbt/include/global_project/macros/materializations/snapshot/strategies.sql#L66) for the timestamp strategy
 * [Source code](https://github.com/fishtown-analytics/dbt/blob/dev/octavius-catto/core/dbt/include/global_project/macros/materializations/snapshot/strategies.sql#L122) for the check strategy

 It's possible to implement your own snapshot strategy by adding a macro with the same naming pattern to your project.
-For example, you might choose to create a strategy which records hard deletes, named `timestamp_with_deletes`
+For example, you might choose to create a strategy which records hard deletes, named `timestamp_with_deletes`.

 1. Create a macro named `snapshot_timestamp_with_deletes_strategy`.
 Use the existing code a guide and adjust as needed.
-2. Use this strategy as follows:
+2. Use this strategy via the `strategy` configuration:

 <File name='snapshots/<filename>.sql'>

 ```jinja2